FarsetLabs/farsetlabs.github.io/membership/corporates.md

 individual member.
 For their ongoing support and participation in our community, we thank them on this page.

-If you are interested in becoming a Corporate Member, please get in touch atsupportus@farsetlabs.org.uk
+If you are interested in becoming a Corporate Member, please get in touch at supportus@farsetlabs.org.uk

 ## Intel <div style="float: right"><a href="http://aepona.intel.com/"><img src="http://farsetlabs.org.uk/blog/wp-content/uploads/2012/04/intel_logo-300x227.jpg"/></a></div>